-Distribution: East of the Cascades in Washington; central and eastern Washington south to northeastern Oregon.
+Distribution: Occurring east of the Cascades crest in Washington; central and eastern Washington to northeastern Oregon.

 Habitat: Open, vernally-moist areas at low to moderate elevations.

 Scapose perennial from one or more ovoid bulbs, the inner coats reddish to white, the outer coats gray to brown; with a thin inner membrane showing a distinct network pattern.

 Leaves 2, broad and flat, up to 15 mm. broad, persisting at maturity, shorter than the scape; scape usually 2-3 dm. tall, terete.

 Umbel several- to many-flowered, the slender pedicels 2-3 times the length of the tepals; tepals usually 7-8 mm. long, entire, pointed, narrowly lanceolate, usually pink; stamens 6, about as long as the tepals.